open-logic/open-logic/doc/intf/olo_intf_spi_slave.md

 <p align="center"><img src="spi/spi_slave_proto_cons8_write.png"> </p>
 <p align="center"> Write Command </p>

-There is half a clock period between the last sample edge of the second byte (when the address and the command is known) and the first transmit edge of the third byte (by when TX data must be passed) if *TxOnSampleEdge_g*=false.
+There is half a clock period between the last sample edge of the second byte (when the address and the command is known) and the first transmit edge of the third byte (by when TX data must be passed) if the *Spi_Sclk* frequency is significantly lowr than the *Clk* frequency.
 Hence it is possible to pass read-data through *Tx_...* between Bit[8] and Bit[7] of the transaction (between the second and third 8-bit transaction for the slave).

+**--> Shift Timing in Figure <--**
 <p align="center"><img src="spi/spi_slave_proto_cons8_read.png"> </p>
 <p align="center"> Write Command </p>

 The only drawback of this solution is, that a small FSM is required to handle the different 8-bit transactions (from a slave perspective) that make up a 24-bit transaction (from master perspective).

-#### Consecutive Transactions 8 bit, TxOnSampleEdge_g=true
+#### Consecutive Transactions 8 bit - Fast SCLK

-In case of *TxOnSampleEdge_g*=true, the same approach works.
-However, in this case 32-bits (4 x 8 bits) are required because it is not guaranteed that *Rx_Valid* is asserted before *Tx_Ready* is de-asserted.
-The problem can be solved by adding one byte between the address-section and the data-section, leaving time to assemble *Tx_Data*.
+In case of high *Spi_Sclk* frequencies, it is not always possible to provide the next *Tx_Data* quick enough after *Rx_Valid*.
+In this case 32-bits (4 x 8 bits) are required and the additional data-byte is inserted to allow for more time for gnerating *Tx_Data* after the address was received through *Rx_Data*.

 Because this topic affects read only, only the read transaction is shown.